 It is clear that a US failure to provide the necessary resources to win in Afghanistan is not the only factor in the rising tide of violence there.
 The weakness of the Afghan central government and the fact that the Taliban-HiG-Haqqani and Al Qa’ida have had a near sanctuary in Pakistan have also played a critical role in the resurgence of the threat, and creating an insurgency that has made major gains over the last four years.
 The Burke chair recently published a companion report that provides a detailed summary picture of the steady growth in Taliban-HiG-Haqqani and Al Qa’ida threat activity and its impact on US casualties.
 This analysis is entitled Losing The Afghan-Pakistan War?
-The Rising Threat, and is available on the CSIS web site at:
+The Rising Threat, and is available here.

 The US had several critical years in which to provide the resources necessary to deter and defeat the insurgency in Afghanistan.
 Instead of acting effectively and decisively, it failed to provide the necessary resources – a situation that the Chairman of the Joint Chief made clear continues to this day in his testimony to the House Armed Services Committee on September 10, 2008: